suchokrates1/retrievershop-suite/README.md

 barcodes from lines containing "Kod kreskowy".
 When a barcode is found, it is used to match existing items during import.

+After uploading a file the application shows a preview of the parsed rows.
+You can adjust quantities or other fields and deselect unwanted entries before confirming the import.

 ## Responsive tables

 Product lists are displayed inside Bootstrap's `.table-responsive` wrapper.